 The Industrial Revolution that started in England is one of the most significant events in the history of the world, which had a profound impact on basically everything.
 When talking about cotton, there’s another major gamechanger: the invention of the cotton gin.

 Let’s start in England, where James Hargreaves in the second part of the 18th century presents the Spinning Jenny, one of the key developments in the industrialization of textile manufacturing.
 The multi-spindle spinning frame hugely reduced the amount of work needed to produce cloth, by a factor of well over 100 as technology advanced.
-The spinning jenny is credited with starting the factory system of cotton manufacturing.
+The spinning jenny is credited with starting the factory system of manufacturing.

-In the US at about the same time, just a few decades later, an inventor named Eli Whitney introduced the cotton gin, short for cotton engine, which is a machine that quickly and easily separates cotton fibers from their seeds, enabling much greater productivity than manual labor.
-Now, cotton gins had been around for much longer than that, as the first one was actually already invented in India about 500 years earlier(!), but Whitney’s device was the first modern mechanical version, which lowered the cost of production that led to its widespread use.
+In the US at about the same time, just a few decades later, an inventor named Eli Whitney introduced the cotton gin, short for cotton engine, which is a machine that quickly and easily separates fibers from their seeds, enabling much greater productivity than manual labor.
+Now, gins had been around for much longer than that, as the first one was actually already invented in India about 500 years earlier(!), but Whitney’s device was the first modern mechanical version, which lowered the cost of production that led to its widespread use.
 Thanks in part to Hargreaves and Whitney, the future of cotton was changed forever, as it could now grow into the multi-billion dollar global industry it is today.

 9: Cotton is a big part of jeans and denim

 All denim is created through generally the same process, that starts with – you’ve guessed it – cotton.
 Denim is a sturdy cotton warp-faced.
 The apparel industry uses about three-fourths of the world’s cotton, and as much as 90 percent of what the famous brand of Levi’s creates comes from this plant.
-Cotton fiber is spun into yarn, which is then either dyed or simply left white, and woven on a shuttle loom or projectile loom.
+The fiber is spun into yarn, which is then either dyed or simply left white, and woven on a shuttle loom or projectile loom.
 The woven product is sanforized, which is a method of stretching, shrinking and fixing the woven cloth in length and width to reduce shrinkage which would later occur after washing.
 And presto: denim!